gsmservice-pl/messaging-sdk-typescript/README.md

 ```shell
 composer require gsmservice-pl/messaging-sdk-php
 ```
-More information and documentation you can find at [GitHub](https://ddd.pl)
+More information and documentation you can find at our [GitHub](https://github.com/gsmservice-pl/messaging-sdk-php)

 ## Typescript